xiix0/scam/README.md

-You will meet an important person who will help you advance professionally.
+You will soon meet a person who will play an important role in your life.